Frequently Asked Questions

 SOCIAL MEDIA AND WEBSITES

-What will someone see with a 360 image?
+What will someone see with a 3D virtual tour image?

-When visiting a website or social media a user will initially see a regular image, however, when they click on the image, they will be able to click, tap and drag to experience the panoramic interactivity of the image.
+When visiting a website or social media, a user will initially see a regular image.
+However, when they click on the image, they will be able to click, tap and drag to experience the panoramic interactivity of the image.
+Click here to view our portfolio and to experience a virtual tour.

 Absolutely!
 All images are 100% compatible with iPad, iPhone and Android mobile devices.
 However, we strongly recommend that your website is HTML5 compliant and mobile-friendly to ensure optimal visibility online and across all devices, browsers, etc.

-Are the 360 images you provide compatible with social media websites?
+Are the 3D virtual tour images you provide compatible with social media websites?

-Social media sites such as Facebook, G+ and others recognize 360 images.
+Social media sites such as Facebook, G+ and others recognize 3D tour images.
 Simply upload and they will convert to the correct format for full panoramic interactivity.

 Can I embed these images on my website?

-My website doesn’t presently have the capability to view 360 images.
+My website doesn’t presently have the capability to view 3D virtual tour images.
 How do I get them to work?

-Will I be able to review the photos after they are taken but before they go on social media or my website?
+Will I be able to review the images after they are taken but before they go on social media or my website?

 Absolutely!
-We only take the photos.
-We provide them to you so how you choose to use them is entirely up to you!
+We only act as a photographer and send you links to the finished images, whether for a 3D virtual tour and/or 2D image exported photos.
+How you use them is entirely up to you!
 View our portfolio for some inspiration.

-360, 3D Tours and their uses are only limited by your imagination!
+3D virtual tours and their uses are only limited by your imagination!
 They can be used in commercial, business, nonprofit, government, or residential environments – or anywhere in between.

 - Real estate